White Sox vs. Astros

 — Chicago White Sox (@whitesox) June 12, 2025

-White Sox AI Preview
+Chicago White Sox White Sox MLB Preview

 The Chicago White Sox enter their June 12, 2025 matchup against the Houston Astros with a 23–44 record and the sobering realization that their season has transitioned from contention to development mode.
 Amid a challenging campaign, the White Sox have turned their attention to identifying core players for the future and building from a young, evolving roster.
 Offensively, Miguel Vargas has emerged as the team’s most dangerous power threat, leading the club with nine home runs and 30 RBIs.
 His raw strength and ability to drive the ball to all fields have given the White Sox a presence in the middle of the order, while Chase Meidroth continues to build on a breakout season at the top of the lineup, boasting a .296 batting average and an impressive .383 on-base percentage.
 Meidroth’s consistency and plate discipline have been rare bright spots in a lineup that otherwise lacks reliable production.
 Though the White Sox have struggled to string hits together and execute with runners in scoring position, they’ve managed to cover the spread in five of their last seven games, indicating competitive spurts and tighter losses as young talent gains more experience.
 On the pitching side, Davis Martin gets the nod in the series finale and enters with a 2–6 record and 3.62 ERA—respectable numbers when considering the lack of offensive support and the burden placed on him to be efficient in nearly every outing.